-The Consumer Price Index (CPI) defines telecommunications services as those services associated with wireless and landline telephone communications, internet access, and television services.
+The Consumer Price Index (CPI) defines telecommunications services as those services associated with wireless and residential telephone communications, internet access, and television services.

 Internet services, a component of the information technology, hardware and services index, is included in the education and communication major group of the CPI.
 The CPI publishes a monthly internet services index at the U.S. level only.